That concludes our live coverage for today - thanks for following along.

 "We'd like to remind motorists that road conditions are not at their best with pot holes, wash outs and slippery surfaces not to mention debris that may be across the roads," said disaster coordinator assistant commissioner Peter Martin.

 "All non-essential travel in flood affected areas should be limited."

 Gold Coast United's clash against the Newcastle Jets on January 22 will be free to all, with supporters asked to make a donation to the flood relief appeal.

-Tickets will be available from Ticketek, according to the Courier Mail.
+Tickets will be available from Ticketek,

 Gold Coast United vice-captain Michael Thwaite said he felt privileged that the team could play a part in the relief effort.